Stealth startup

-A stealth startup is a type of startup company that operates in stealth and silence to outsiders, avoiding public attention.
+A stealth startup is a type of startup company that operates quietly and in silence to outsiders, avoiding public attention.
 This may be done to hide information from competitors (which may include non-disclosure agreements), or as part of a marketing strategy to manage public image and generate expectations and interest from potential clients.
-A Stealth Startup normally only operates in stealth mode for its first few years.
+A stealth startup normally operates only in stealth mode for its first few years.

 The phenomenon is well known in the venture capital (VC) community.
-Since investors may have to disclose funding a stealth startup, their names are made public, but often only a general summary description is known about the company.
+Since investors may have to disclose funding a stealth startup, their names are made public; but often, only a general summary description is known about the company.